mkavulich/ccpp-doc/CCPPtechnical/source/Glossary.rst

       used in some suites and is called directly from the dynamical core for tighter coupling

    Group
-      A set of physics :term:`scheme`\ s within a suite definition file (SDF) that are called together without intervening computations from the :term:`host application <host model>`.
+      A set of physics :term:`schemes <scheme>` within a suite definition file (SDF) that are called together without intervening computations from the :term:`host application <host model>`.
 Groups are described in more detail in :numref:`Chapter %c <ConstructingSuite>`.